 - Run for at least 10 minutes, and if you are running intervals, make sure each interval is at least 3 minutes long and you maintain a steady pace.
 This allows for sufficient data to be collected so EvoLab can accurately calculate your score.

 - Heart rate: During your run, try to keep your heart rate between 70% and 90% of your Max Heart Rate.
 If you’re not sure what your max heart rate is, you can use the general formula: 225 minus your age.

-- Check that your heart rate zones are listed correctly in the COROS app by opening to the Profile page (shield icon), then tapping on your profile photo.
+- Check that your heart rate zones are listed correctly in the COROS app by opening to the Profile page, tapping on Settings, and then Heart Rate Zone.